ARMmbed/mbed-os-5-docs/docs/contributing/adding_exporters.md

 ##### Specialization

-If you need more specialization and are using an Eclipse based IDE and the GNU ARM Eclipse plugin, then your exporter class inherits from the `GNUARMEclipse` class.
+If you need more specialization and are using an Eclipse based IDE and the GNU Arm Eclipse plugin, then your exporter class inherits from the `GNUARMEclipse` class.
 For example (with KDS again):

 ```python
 from tools.export.gnuarmeclipse import GNUARMEcilpse